Innocent9712/alx-files_manager/README.md

 # alx-files_manager
-A project that utilizes all the different technologies covered on ALX specialization sprint.
+A project that utilizes all the different technologies covered on ALX Backend specialization sprint.